 Leadership Overview

-The ARC - Oneida Lewis Chapter has 5 executives leading key functions including strategy, information technology, finance, governance, and communications.
+The ARC - Oneida Lewis Chapter has 5 executives leading key functions including strategy, finance, information technology, communications, and governance.

-Driven by a commitment to empowering individuals, The ARC - Oneida Lewis Chapter provides a comprehensive suite of services for people with developmental disabilities and their families, fostering independence and enhancing quality of life across New York.
+Driven by a commitment to empowering individuals, The ARC - Oneida Lewis Chapter provides comprehensive services for people with developmental disabilities, fostering independence and enhancing quality of life across New York.

-Driven by a commitment to empowering individuals, The ARC - Oneida Lewis Chapter provides a comprehensive suite of services for people with developmental disabilities and their families, fostering independence and enhancing quality of life across New York.
+Driven by a commitment to empowering individuals, The ARC - Oneida Lewis Chapter provides comprehensive services for people with developmental disabilities, fostering independence and enhancing quality of life across New York.

 Leadership Roles at The ARC - Oneida Lewis Chapter